NationalLibraryOfNorway/DHLAB/README.md

 the National Library of Norway (NLN), *Nasjonalbiblioteket* (*NB*) in Norwegian.
  It is developed and maintained by [The Digital Humanities lab group](https://www.nb.no/dh-lab/).

-The python package includes wrapper functions for the [API](https://api.nb.no/) (Application Programming Interface) that can be used to query the texts in [NB Digital](https://www.nb.no/search), the NLN's digital collection of books and newspapers.
+The python package includes wrapper functions for the [DHLAB API](https://api.nb.no/dhlab) (Application Programming Interface) that can be used to query the texts in [NB Digital](https://www.nb.no/search), the NLN's digital collection of books and newspapers.

 The API allows for textual qualitative and quantitative analyses of the digital texts by generating